eclipse-ecsp/api-gateway/README.md

 # Api Gateway

-Api Gateway3 does provide single entry point for all clients to allow access of backend APIs.
+Api Gateway does provide single entry point for all clients to allow access of backend APIs.
 The API gateway handles requests in one of two ways.
 Some requests are simply proxied/routed to the appropriate service.
 It handles other requests by fanning out to multiple services.
 Spring Cloud API gateway, also provide a one-size-fits-all style API, the API gateway can expose a different API for each client.